anhvir/c207/README.md

 1. `gcc -c list.c`
 1. `gcc -o main-1 main-1.o list.o`

-A good point of the second way is: if you change `main-1.c`, you just need to do step 1 and 3 to compile the whole project.
+A good point of the second way is: if you change `main-1.c`, you just need to do step 1 and 3 to compile the whole project (ie. skip step 2).
- No think about this advantage if your project contains hundreds of `.c` files.
+ Now think about this advantage if your project contains hundreds of `.c` files.

   * Task 4 (Makefile): Learn to use automatic compilation with `Makefile`.
 If your current folder has a text file `Makefile`, in minGW you can run